 - assessment and management of incontinence, nausea, vomiting, constipation, and skin and wound care [Evidence Level C].

-- The interprofessional team should have the appropriate communication skills and knowledge to address the physical, spiritual, psychological, and social needs of patients, families and informal caregivers who are receiving end-of-life care.
+- The interdisciplinary stroke team should have the appropriate communication skills and knowledge to address the physical, spiritual, cultural, psychological, and social needs of patients, families and informal caregivers who are receiving end-of-life care.
 There should be regular communication with the patient, family and informal caregivers to ensure that these needs are being met [Evidence Level C].

 - Formalized palliative care processes and a team experienced in providing end-of-life care for stroke patients (especially nursing staff) should be considered to introduce and monitor standards of care provided to patients at the end of life [Evidence Level B].

 - Organ donation should be discussed with families and caregivers as appropriate [Evidence Level C].

 - Supportive counselling, funeral supports and bereavement resources should also be provided to families and caregivers, post patient death [Evidence Level C].

 Implementing stroke best practices can contribute to reductions in morbidity and mortality; however, stroke remains the third leading cause of death in Canada.
 Mortality rates in patients with hemorrhagic stroke are significantly higher than ischemic stroke in the hyperacute and acute phases of care, and both groups require expertise and clear information.
 There is evidence describing the unmet needs in stroke patients who are at the end of life.
 Recognizing and addressing the needs of the person with a life-limiting stroke or who is close to death after a stroke can enhance the quality of the time left and the satisfaction of the patient, family, caregivers, and the health care team.

 - Established referral process to specialist palliative care services, either within the same organization or through telehealth technology in rural and remote locations.